zzzprojects/learn-orm/tutorials/ef-core-with-android/add-crud-functionality.md

 }
 ```

-It will get the selected customer record from the **BindingContext** of the **CustomerDetail** page and remove it from the database using **EntityFrameworkService.Remove()** function.
+It will get the selected customer record from the `BindingContext` of the **CustomerDetail** page and remove it from the database using **EntityFrameworkService.Remove()** function.

-Let’s run your application and tap the last record we updated to the database and you will see the same information that we have entered earlier.
+Let's run your application and tap the last record we updated to the database and you will see the same information that we have entered earlier.

 <img src="images/add-crud-7.png">